 We will update information we hear on FreeStyle Libre prescribing around Scotland

 Many people have had ongoing funding either through the clinic or special funding requests.
 We are trying to report on people now being prescribed the FreeStyle Libre since it became available on the drug tariff with factual information unlike the rumours in social media.
 It is early days, and everything takes time, for this reason, we don’t expect things to become clear until closer to the end of 2017.
 The good news is no board has given an outright no yet, unlike some CCG’s in England.
-If you have any information to add including pharmacy-friendly costs, please contact us, Tweet us, or join us on Facebook.
+Unfortunatly we now are hearing noes and long delays in decisions.
+(TBC) The North of Scotland do not expect a decision till July 2018.

 For a pharmacy to dispense the Libre sensors, whether privately or on prescription, they must first register here: